Torrey Peters: Novellas

-Peters’s first two self-published novellas, The Masker and Infect Your Friends and Loved Ones, were published online in 2016 and reviewed by writer Harron Walker for them.
+Peters's first two self-published novellas, The Masker and Infect Your Friends and Loved Ones, were published online in 2016 and reviewed by writer Harron Walker for them.
 Peters planned these novellas as part of her project to promote a culture of self-publishing amongst trans writers.
 She wanted to create a series of novellas that discussed trans issues from different genres, with The Masker embracing horror, Infect Your Friends and Loved Ones being science fiction, and Detransition, Baby a planned soap opera novella.
 As Detransition, Baby grew to novel-length, Peters temporarily published a single chapter from it as the standalone novella Glamour Boutique.

 The Masker is about a person contemplating transitioning from male to female.
 The novella's main character, Krys, is a sissy who is choosing between living out her forced feminization fantasies or undertaking the transition process.

 Infect Your Friends and Loved Ones is set in a dystopian future where bioterrorism has destroyed the body's ability to produce sex hormones and follows Patient Zero and her cat-and-mouse relationship with Lexi, a working-class, gun-obsessed trans girl.

-Glamour Boutique, Peters's third novella, explores a casual Craigslist encounter at a crossdressers’ boutique store.
+Glamour Boutique, Peters's third novella, explores a casual Craigslist encounter at a crossdressers' boutique store.
 This novella explores the differences between dissociation and fantasy, and was excerpted from Peters' larger work, Detransition, Baby.

 In 2021, it was announced that Infect Your Friends and Loved Ones and The Masker would be reissued by Random House in 2022 and would be published in a collection under the title Infect Your Friends and Loved Ones.
+Emily Zhou credited Peters' novellas as inspirations for her 2023 short story collection Girlfriends.